Last Updated: Nov 24, 2021

-Newsguy offers 1,300 days of retention.
-This is less than half of what our best providers offer.
+Newsguy offers 300 days of retention.
+This is a lot less than most of what our best Usenet service providers offer.

 The pricing models on Newsguy are straightforward enough.
 You get 15 GB of data for $10 per month.
 You can add to that if you wish.
 You’ll get a 33% discount if you sign up for 12 months of service.
 Any plan comes with free email service.

 Newsguy offers a 14-day free trial.
 If you don’t want the service after that time has passed, cancel before your subscription officially begins.

 The only special offer with this provider is a discount of 33% that applies to one-year signups.